2ptO/coursera-ml/Deep Learning/02 Improving Deep Neural Networks/Course Notes.md

 - For deeper networks, $\hat y$ can get exponentially small (w < identity) or large (w > identity).
 - Picture explains how it can happen.(*Note*: I didn't understand why $w^{[l]}$ alone is taken different than other $w$ values)
 - ![vanishing-exploding-gradients](images/vanishing-exploding-gradients.png)
-- Some modern networks can have 100+ layers (Microsoft recently came up with one such network)
+- Some modern networks can have 100+ layers (Microsoft recently came up with one such network, see [here](https://www.wired.com/2016/01/microsoft-neural-net-shows-deep-learning-can-get-way-deeper/) and [here](https://blogs.microsoft.com/ai/microsoft-researchers-win-imagenet-computer-vision-challenge/)).
+[Original research paper](https://arxiv.org/pdf/1512.03385.pdf).
-- [ ] Find a link to this fact
 - can be alleviated to some extent (partial solution) by choosing the right weights

 ### Weight initialization for deep networks (single neuron example)